Helsinki-Uusimaa speeding up circular economy innovations together with other European top regions

 The ECIV brings together 19 entities from 9 countries, led by the Government of Navarra, Spain.
 Key regional project partners are also the Northern Netherlands Alliance, North Middle Sweden Region, the Ministry of Innovation and Growth of Bulgaria, the Service Public de Wallonie Economie in Belgium, Scottish Enterprise, and Lithuania’s Innovation Agency in the Baltics.
 The Association of Cities and Regions for Sustainable Resource Management (ACR+) belongs to the ECIV, as well.

-The project, going on from 1 September 2024 to 30 August 2029, is funded by the Horizon Europe programme, and its total budget is 2.2 million euros.
-The share of the Helsinki-Uusimaa Region is about 356,000 euros.
+The project, starting on 1 September 2024 is going on until 30 August 2029, is funded with a total budget of 27 million euros; 13,6 millions of the funding comes from the EU programme Horizon Europe.
+The operational budget of the Helsinki-Uusimaa Regional Council is about 356,000 euros.

 72 regions have been identified as Regional Innovation Valleys (RIV) by the European Commission.
 All regions participating in the ECIV project are Regional Innovation Valleys.
 The Innovation Valleys promote European strategic priorities, like green transition and digital transformation.